Selling online and creating a great customer journey with automated, personalised follow ups for higher customer lifetime value

 14. Segments your audience and provides more relevant, timely and targeted messaging

 15. Tracks your leads and customers’ behaviour to see what they are interested in, or when they have visited your product or pricing page

-It’s easy to explain some of the things that can make your life easier through automation, but there are some things that simply cannot be done manually, or at least cannot be done at scale.
-For example - Imagine you want to send out an email to 300 people whose email addresses you have, telling them that you have some great new products.
+While it’s easy to explain some of the things that can make your life easier through automation, but there are some things that simply cannot be done manually, or at least cannot be done at scale.
+For example – Imagine you want to send out an email to 300 people whose email addresses you have, telling them that you have some great new products.

 Using your normal email platform, like Outlook, or Gmail, that would take some time, you’d have to either send them one by one, or put a whole lot of emails in the address bar, separated by a comma, and then hit send.

 Then, you just wait for the sales to roll in.

 Actually, the first thing that would happen is that you’d get a bunch of ‘out of office’ replies, a couple of bounce notifications, and possibly someone replying saying ‘How did you get my email?’